ApryseSDK/pdftron-flutter/README.md

 ### PdftronFlutter.getPageCount()

-To get the current page count of the document.
+Returns the total number of pages in the currently displayed document.

 ```dart
 var pageCount = await PdftronFlutter.getPageCount();